 Analysts estimate that the global uranium market is changing from oversupply to a slight supply deficit through to 2020.
 However, utilities appear to be well supplied in the near and mid-term.
-With mine production curtailment by Cameco Corp. ("Cameco") and Cameco's ongoing spot purchases in the market to fulfill their existing long term contracts, spot and term prices for uranium may trend higher.
+With mine production curtailment by Cameco Corporation ("Cameco") and Cameco's ongoing spot purchases in the market to fulfill their existing long term contracts, spot and term prices for uranium may trend higher.
 Continued supply discipline, Japanese reactor restarts, and reduced secondary supplies should combine to drive uranium prices higher over the next several years.
 (Source: TD Securities Inc.)

 On July 25, 2018, Cameco announced that it would extend the suspension of production at its McArthur River mining and Key Lake milling operation for an indeterminate duration.
 In 2019, Cameco expects to produce 9 million pounds of uranium, and have commitments to purchase between 5 million and 6 million pounds and deliver between 25 million and 27 million pounds.
 In addition to their committed purchases, they expect to purchase an additional 9 million to 11 million pounds of uranium to meet their delivery commitments and maintain their target inventory.
-(Source: Cameco News Release dated July 25, 2018)
+(Source: Cameco News Release dated July 25, 2018) With the spot market price remaining relatively unchanged on low volumes, it has been speculated that Cameco has not been buying in the spot market over the last two quarters but fulfilling contracts through its existing inventories.
+Given the need to fulfill upcoming contracts, there remains an expectation that Cameco will resume purchases on the spot market over the next few quarters.
+(Source: TD Securities Inc.)

 Uranium demand is largely driven by energy demands.
-As of July 22, 2019, the current spot price of uranium is approximately US\$25.25/lb U_3O_8 and there are approximately 447 nuclear reactors in operation world-wide.
+As of November 11, 2019, the current spot price of uranium is approximately US\$24.65/lb U_3O_8 and there are approximately 443 nuclear reactors in operation worldwide.
 Global electricity demand is expected to grow significantly through 2030 and the number of nuclear reactors is rising to meet it.
-A total of 55 new reactors are now under construction - new build levels not seen since the 1970s - as well as an additional 111 planned and 330 proposed.
+A total of 55 new reactors are now under construction - new build levels not seen since the 1970s - as well as an additional 110 planned and 330 proposed.
 The bulk of the new units are in five countries - China, India, Russia, and the USA.
 Several near term catalysts for the uranium market include (i) increased clarity on Japanese restarts; (ii) further supply destruction due to the low spot price environment; and (iii) increased buying and resumption of long-term contracting by utilities.
 (Source: Raymond James)

-The following is a list of selected countries with planned, proposed, or under construction nuclear plants as of July 2019:
+The following is a list of selected countries with planned, proposed, or under construction nuclear plants as of November 2019:

 Country Construction Planned Proposed Total

-China 12 43 170 225
+China 12 42 170 224

 India 7 14 28 49

 Russia 6 24 22 52

 USA 4 3 18 25

 Saudi Arabia 0 0 16 16

 Japan 2 1 8 11

 UAE 4 0 0 4

 Ukraine 0 2 2 4

 United Kingdom 1 3 6 10

 South Korea 4 0 2 6

 Turkey 1 3 8 12

 Others 14 18 50 82

-Total 55 111 330 496
+Total 55 110 330 495

-Source: World Nuclear Association Website - www.world-nuclear.org (as of July 2019)
+Source: World Nuclear Association Website - www.world-nuclear.org (as of November 2019)